beluej123/OrbMechanics_Curtis/README.md

 ## Overview

+2025, many changes to the origional code... not spent much time updating the descriptions below.
 This repository provides a toolkit for modeling, simulating, and analyzing space-based systems; including:

 - Conversion between orbital elements and Cartesian state vectors.